Jallianwala Bagh: Massacre

 In 1919, in response to excluding Mahatma Gandhi from visiting Punjab, the secret deportation of Saifuddin Kitchlew and Satyapal on 10 April and the reactions to the Rowlatt Act, Punjab had witnessed attempts of Indians to gather and protest.
-On the morning of Baisakhi, 13 April 1919, to the sound of military drums by the cities town criers, 1919 Punjab Brigadier General R.E.H.
-Dyer's new rules.
+On the morning of Baisakhi, 13 April 1919, to the sound of military drums by the cities town criers, Punjab Brigadier General R.E.H.
+Dyer's new rules were proclaimed.
 He had placed restrictions on leaving the city without a permit, banned all "processions of any kind" and any congregation of more than four people, and announced around the city that "any person found in the streets after 8 pm will be shot".
 The announcements came at a time of noise and unusual heat, and missed key locations around the city, so that they were not widely disseminated.
 Dyer was subsequently informed at 12.40 pm that day that a political gathering was to be held at Jallianwala Bagh.
 By the time Dyer arrived with 90 Sikh, Gurkha, Baloch, Rajput troops from 2-9th Gurkhas, the 54th Sikhs and the 59th Sind Rifles, there was a crowd of 20,000; a mix of speakers, listeners, picnic-makers, men, women and children of all ages, including Hindus, Sikhs, Muslims and Christians.
 Dyer then ordered his troops to fire at the crowds.
 Approximately 1,650 rounds were fired and the number, killing and injuring many; the numbers are disputed.